 She has previously worked as a writer for the Hillary for President campaign and her work has been featured in publications such as Jane, Nylon, and Marie Claire magazines.
 Christina believes that education is not a privilege but a right, which every child should have access to.
 Her goal is to showcase students’ work and nurture their hopes for a career in the arts.

 Christina completed her clerkship at the renowned Children’s Law Center of Los Angeles.
-She is a recipient of the 2016 and 2017 Equal Justice America fellowships and was named a 2016-2017 and 2017-2018 Equal Justice Works scholar for Public Interest law.
+She is a recipient of the 2016 and 2017 Equal Justice America fellowships and was named a 2016-2017 and 2017-2018 Equal Justice Works scholar for Public Interest Law.
+Christina is a licensed attorney in California.